1872 River House

 Lows

-• A couple of rooms have open-plan ensuites (not for those who like their privacy), though toilets are enclosed
+• A couple of rooms have open-plan ensuites, though toilets are enclosed

 • Not ideal for kids, with no extra beds or baby cots and a serene atmosphere that's best suited to couples or friends

-• Some street noise, particularly from the City View rooms
+• Occasional street noise, particularly in the City View rooms

 • Don't expect a full-service hotel; this is very much a B&B and it's not staffed around the clock